Beef cattle: Environmental impact

 Cattle farming is one of the most emissive forms of food generation, and least effective uses of land and water as resources.
 Cattle emit large amounts of methane resulting from their digestive process, and the process of preparing and transporting beef results in a high output of carbon dioxide.
 Multiple global agencies and governments, including the United Nations, have cited beef production as a primary driver of climate change, and advise that a global reduction in meat consumption should be pursued.

-Cattle farming has also been blamed as one of the primary reasons for rapid deforestation in countries such as Brazil and Indonesia, causing habitat loss when deforested land is used either as pasture or to grow feed crop.
+Cattle farming is one of the primary reasons for deforestation of the Amazon rainforest and in Indonesia, since habitat is lost when forest is converted to pasture or to arable land for fodder crops.